j-p-courneya/shell-genomics/_episodes/06-installing-shell-software.md

 teaching: 10
 exercises: 5
 questions:
-- "How can I install shell software?"
+- How can I install shell software?
-- "How can I run this software once its installed"
+- How can I run this software once its installed
 objectives:
 - Install software using the shell
 - Run the software.
 keypoints:
 - Each operating system has specific criteria for installing command line software and not all systems support specific command line tools.
 - You can use bash commands in addition to command line software in the shell to work with genomic data without having to access a graphical user interface making working with a large amount of files and data more accesible.
 ---

 # Overview